oneminch/Notes/CSS.md

 - `fr` unit is used to
     - distribute space proportionally.
     - achieve flexibility / responsiveness.
-- `grid-auto-columns` and `grid-auto-rows` properties specify the size of an implicitly-created grid columns or rows respectively, i.e when `grid-template-columns` and `grid-template-rows` props are not set.
+- `grid-auto-columns` and `grid-auto-rows` properties specify the size of an implicitly-created grid columns or rows respectively, i.e. when `grid-template-columns` and `grid-template-rows` props are not set.
 - `grid-auto-rows: minmax(m, n)` - sets a minimum height of `m` and maximum of `n` for rows.
 - Property values can be combined to achieve useful patterns.
     - `grid-template-columns: repeat(auto-fill, minmax(200px, 1fr))`